 “Even though we get married or even when we have children, we never lose our individuality”.

-This is a powerful statement that I adjusted my perception to it, and now live by it.
+It’s a powerful statement that I adjusted my perception to it and now live by it.

 Are you wondering how to do that without ending in drama and looking selfish?
 The words you are looking for are RESPECT and COMMUNICATION.

-When I became a mom, I had to tackle the expectations that were ingrained in me in order to keep my sanity, because it was questioning me WHO I WAS big time.
+When I became a mom, I had to tackle the expectations in me to keep my sanity.
+Because it was questioning me WHO I WAS big time.

 What’s my IDENTITY?

-When I say that “expectations were giving me a hard time in finding out who I was” I meant in the sense that I wanted to do certain things but for some reason I struggled.
+When I say that “expectations were giving me a hard time in finding out who I was” I meant in the sense that I wanted to do certain things.
+For some reason, I struggled.

 “Are you sure you want to do that?”

 “If you do that it’ll look so bad and people will gossip or criticise you!”